NEGU93/CVNN-PolSAR/README.md

 ```
 python runner.py -I <number of iteration per config> -CF <json configuration path>
 ```

-Each iteration of the montecarlo run will be separately saved into `log/<year>/<month>/<day>/run-<time>/`.
-Inside each iteration, the following information will be saved by default:

-- `tensorboard/`: Tensorboard.
-- `checkpoints/`: Saved best performant model (lower validation loss).
-- `evaluate.csv`: Loss and metrics performance per dataset (train, val and test).
-- `history_dict.csv`: loss and metric per epoch for both train and validation sets (as can be seen in Tensorboard).
-- `model_summary.txt`: Parameters used for the simulation and model summary.
-- `prediction.png`: Predicted image.
-- `<set>_connfusion_matrix`: Confusion matrix.

 ## Result viewer

 The stat results from the runner can be seen using the [qt_app.py](https://github.com/NEGU93/CVNN-PolSAR/blob/master/src/qt_app.py) script.
 The app allows the quick visualization of the results predicted image (choosing a random simulation to display), stats results with error, total number of simulations, loss and accuracy evolution per epoch, etc.